Hs and Ts: Tension pneumothorax

 Tension pneumothorax is the build-up of air into one of the pleural cavities, which causes a mediastinal shift.
 When this happens, the great vessels (particularly the superior vena cava) become kinked, which limits blood return to the heart.
 The condition can be recognized by severe air hunger, hypoxia, jugular venous distension, hyperresonance to percussion on the affected side, and a tracheal shift away from the affected side.
 The tracheal shift often requires a chest x-ray to appreciate (although treatment should be initiated prior to obtaining a chest x-ray if this condition is suspected).
 This is relieved by a needle thoracostomy (inserting a needle catheter) into the 2nd intercostal space at the mid-clavicular line, which relieves the pressure in the pleural cavity.
 Critical care teams also have the skill to incise the chest in the 5th intercostal space in the mid-axillary line, to evacuate air with a larger breach of the pleura.
 However, this is associated with a range of potential complications.

 Thrombosis (myocardial infarction)

-In Thrombosis (myocardial infarction), if the patient can be successfully resuscitated, there is a chance that the myocardial infarction can be treated, either with thrombolytic therapy or percutaneous coronary intervention.
+In thrombosis (myocardial infarction), if the patient can be successfully resuscitated, there is a chance that the myocardial infarction can be treated, either with thrombolytic therapy or percutaneous coronary intervention.

 Thromboembolism

-In Thromboembolism (pulmonary embolism), hemodynamically significant pulmonary emboli are generally massive and typically fatal.
+In thromboembolism (pulmonary embolism), hemodynamically significant pulmonary emboli are generally massive and typically fatal.
 Administration of thrombolytics can be attempted, and some specialized centers may perform thrombectomy, however, prognosis is generally poor.

 Trauma

-Trauma, cardiac arrest can also occur after a hard blow to the chest at a precise moment in the cardiac cycle, which is known as commotio cordis.
+Cardiac arrest can also occur after a hard blow to the chest at a precise moment in the cardiac cycle, which is known as commotio cordis.
 Other traumatic events such as high speed car crashes can cause sufficient structural damage to induce arrest.

-Alternative mnemonic
+Alternatives

-An alternative, more practical, mnemonic for reversible causes of cardiac arrest is ABCD-Ultrasound:
+An alternative mnemonic for reversible causes of cardiac arrest is ABCD-Ultrasound: